eigenscribe/there-and-back-again-broken/replit.md

-# Zettelkasten-Dataxis Math Journal
+# Zettelkasten-Diataxis Math Journal (PreTeXt Edition)

 ## Overview

-This is a Zettelkasten-Dataxis hybrid website for journaling self-study progress in mathematics.
-The project combines networked note-taking (Zettelkasten method) with PreTeXt-formatted mathematical content.
-Built with React 19, Vite, TailwindCSS, and Flask backend, it features MathJax for mathematical rendering, interactive graphs for data visualization, and BibTeX integration for citations.
+This is a Zettelkasten-Diataxis hybrid mathematics journal built with PreTeXt.
+The project combines networked note-taking (Zettelkasten method) with PreTeXt's powerful mathematical typesetting and web publishing.
+Content is organized using the Diataxis framework (Prototypes, Tutorials, Explanations, Reference) and features MathJax for beautiful mathematical rendering, proper academic citations via BibTeX, and custom styling that preserves the original cyan-purple gradient design aesthetic.

 ## User Preferences